Long-Term Care Providers Learn How Skilled Nursing is Different from Assisted Living

 - Approximately 70 percent of assisted living residents moved to the residence from home and five percent from other assisted living residences.
-Of those leaving assisted living, 59 percent went to nursing facilities and 33 percent to hospitals.
-(Source: AHCA, Survey of Assisted Living Facilities, 1995)
+Of those leaving assisted living, 59 percent went to nursing facilities and seven percent to hospitals.
+(Source: NCAL, Survey of Assisted Living Facilities, 2009).

 - The majority of assisted living services are paid for with private funds.
-Nearly 30 percent of RCFE residents rely on SSI/SSP.
+Nearly five percent of RCFE residents rely on SSI/SSP.

 - Medicare does not pay for assisted living services under any circumstances.

-- California has 4.2 million Medicare beneficiaries, but Medicare covers less than 12 percent of all skilled nursing care in California.
+- California has 5.6 million Medicare beneficiaries; Medicare covers about 16 percent of all skilled nursing care in California.